Rupini/SlaveFactory/README.md

-# SlayerFactory
+# SlaveFactory
-# The place where school children become my slaves
+# The place where some folks become my slaves